Do you want to know what the best schools in Johannesburg are? Then you are at the right place.

 Orban School is one of the best private schools in Johannesburg to take your child to.
 The school is co-educational and offers a dual-medium education to pupils.
 They are taught in English and Afrikaans.

 Orban School is located in the heart of the Melville Koppies, making it easily accessible.
-This school offers affordable high quality pre-primary and primary education to children in a diverse community.
+This school offers affordable quality pre-primary and primary education to children in a diverse community.

 Learners at Orban School are between the ages of 1 and 12.
 Classes are small and focused on ensuring the proper teacher-student ratio.
 Orban School offers extracurricular activities in sports to give pupils a well-rounded education.
 The school is also safe and secure for your wards to learn.